 The External Operating Environment of Business

 Business is not an isolated and independent function.
-It is affected and impacted by a range of external factors that might present both threat and opportunity but in any case will require monitoring and managing.
+It is affected and impacted by a range of external factors that might present both threat and opportunity but in any case, will require monitoring and managing.
 These may include political influences, legal influences, world events and the like.
-Business need to be aware of such factors and plan for them by way of contingency and risk management and by planning for change.
-By the end of this module students will be aware of the nature of external influences and how an organization might mitigate their exposures.
+Business needs to be aware of such factors and plan for them by way of contingency and risk management and by planning for change.
+By the end of this module, students will be aware of the nature of external influences and how an organization might mitigate their exposures.

 Tools of Financial Analysis

 Business accounts tell more about the business than almost anything else and it is important to be able to analyze accounts of both your own organization and other organizations and use a variety of analytical tools to help articulate exactly what the accounts are telling you about the business.
 There are many of these most useful tools and this model will teach the student how to use them.
 By the end of the module, students will understand clearly how they can use these tools to interrogate the true state of a business.